When Do Yoga Teachers Retire?

 “Age can never hope to win while your heart is young.”

 Yoga teachers retire?
-This question is often asked by new yoga teachers as well as yoga students.
+New yoga teachers and students often ask this question.
 The answer to this question is very interesting.
-The answer is that it totally depends upon you as a yoga teacher to decide when you want to retire.
+The answer is that it depends upon you as a yoga teacher to decide when you want to retire.

-Yoga is such a good and exciting career that you can even do as a second job or a part time job.
+Yoga is such a good and exciting career that it can be done as a second or part-time job.

-Many yoga teachers start their yoga teacher training at the age of 40 and above.
-Yoga has a wonderful scope and while it’s a community service, yoga also helps you make money.
-Whether you already have a source of income or not, many are passionate about learning and teaching yoga at any age and continue this as a hobby as well as their second income.
+Many yoga teachers start their yoga teacher training at 40 and above.
+Yoga has a wonderful scope, and while it’s a community service, it also helps you make money.
+Whether you already have a source of income or not, many are passionate about learning and teaching yoga at any age and continue this as a hobby and their second income.

-Note that at any age you can certainly become a Yoga Teacher and choose any subject of your choice.
-You can choose the variety you wish to select with your interest like Hatha Yoga, Ashtanga Yoga, Yin Yoga, Arial Yoga, Sup Yoga, Acro Yoga, and Vinyasa flow.
-You can learn meditation and yoga philosophy too.
+Note that at any age, you can certainly become a Yoga Teacher and choose any subject.
+You can choose the variety you wish to select that suits your interests, like Hatha Yoga, Ashtanga Yoga, Yin Yoga, Arial Yoga, Sup Yoga, Acro Yoga, and Vinyasa flow.
+You can learn meditation and yoga philosophy, too.
 Remember that you don’t need any previous degree or diploma to learn yoga.
 All you need is your willpower to teach and learn yoga.

-You can then easily teach any Asana or simply become a Pranayama teacher with little effort That’s so simple and easy to become a yoga teacher with your interest and as per age limitations you match with your health and fitness situation.
+You can then easily teach any Asana or become a Pranayama teacher with little effort.
+That’s so simple and easy to become a yoga teacher with your interest, and as per age limitations, you match your health and fitness situation.

-Read here about UK’s oldest yoga teacher with no intentions to retire.
+Read here about the UK’s oldest yoga teacher with no intentions to retire.

 There are many reasons yoga teachers retire now what they want and wind up their yoga career.
 The basic reason is yoga works as an income source.
 Secondly, yoga works as a physical and mental need as you become old by age yourself.
 Some of the factors that help do yoga to a yoga teacher are as follows: